 During a thorough field survey of the proposed development footprint no fossils were found.
+Mining thus far, has also not recovered any fossils.
 For this reason, a moderate palaeontological sensitivity is allocated to the development footprint.
 Regardless of the sparse and sporadic occurrence of fossils in this biozone a single fossil can have a huge scientific importance as many fossil taxa are known from a single fossil.